Egg reserve test

 How we test for AMH

-If you are not already an IVFAustralia patient, you’ll need to ask your GP for a referral to IVFAustralia for an AMH test.
-Following this, you'll need to contact your nearest IVFAustralia clinic to have your blood taken.
+Ask your GP for a referral to IVFAustralia for an AMH test then contact your nearest IVFAustralia clinic to have your blood taken.
 We analyse your results in our own specialised laboratory and send a copy of these results to your referring doctor.

-If you have a low AMH level, indicating poor egg reserve, you should then consider discussing your situation further with a fertility specialist.
+If you have a low AMH level, indicating poor egg reserve, your GP may consider referring you to a fertility specialist for further explanation.